-The Element Discussion window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
+The Collaborate window is a convenient facility that allows commentary to be made on elements without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
 Modelers often place notes on diagrams or write questions in the element notes fields and these are distracting and must be removed when formal documentation is generated from the model.
-The Element Discussion window allows a modeler to initiate a discussion and for others to reply.
+The Collaborate window allows a modeler to initiate a discussion and others to reply.
 It is a perfect way for discussing requirements.

-A Discussions summary window conveniently displays the Discussions for all elements in the repository.
+A Discussions window conveniently displays the Discussions for all elements in the repository.